Shuzi20/Customer-Life-Time-Value---E-Commerce-Sector/README.md

 5. **Customer Segmentation**:
    - Segmented customers into groups like **Best Customers** and **At Risk** based on CLV metrics.
    - Provided actionable recommendations for marketing strategies.

+## Acknowledgments
+This project is the result of dedicated analysis and refinement efforts, showcasing robust CLV prediction models and insights into customer behavior.
+Your feedback and suggestions are welcome!